-The Overseas & Off-Campus Programs office will coordinate a session with the Student Health Center campus to provide a group presentation for all participants during a given semester.
+The Overseas & Off-Campus Programs office will coordinate a session, for certain programs, with the Student Health Center to provide a presentation for all group participants.
 This meeting includes a brief presentation on health and safety issues and general precautions for the specific country and/or region.
 It is suggested that you have this meeting in the middle of the semester, as the Travel Medicine Clinic suggests that travelers begin getting vaccinations 4-6 months prior to travel.